-Step 11: Status Information
+Step 12: Status Information

 Each configuration directory contains a file named status that describes the state of the configuration.
-A place-holder is provided when a new configuration directory is set up.
-When your configuration is complete, edit status appropriately, using the status files in other configuration directories as models.
+A placeholder is provided when a new configuration directory is set up.
+When your configuration is complete, edit status appropriately, using a status file in another configuration directory as a model.

-Step 12: Sending Your Configuration Information to the Icon Project
+Step 13: Sending Your Configuration Information to the Icon Project